 Medical Devices & Procedures

-We are an undisputed leader in medical device IP Law, having filed more than 5,000 patent applications in the medical device arts alone, helped over 50 medical device companies get acquired or go public, and successfully litigated numerous medical device IP cases, several through trial and appeal.
+We are an undisputed leader in medical device IP Law, having filed over 40,000 patent applications in the medical device arts alone, helped over 70 medical device companies get acquired or go public, and successfully litigated numerous medical device IP cases, several through trial and appeal.